 The speed change affects the highlighted portion of the clip, and speed sliders thrust above the selected range of the clip beyond this scope.
-If you playback the clip, it starts running at normal speed, then changes to the speed you prearrange before reverting to its normal rate again as it tails off.
+If you play back the clip, it starts running at normal speed, then changes to the speed you prearrange before reverting to its normal rate again as it tails off.

 When it comes to video editing, you’ll always need to manipulate speed.
 By intermittently speeding clips up, you can narrate a long story or depict a detailed picture without sprawling out footage.
 For example, a 1-minute video sped up to 1000% packs your file down significantly.

-You’ve food for thought?
+Do you have food for thought?
 Weigh in below or ask questions that help you take your computer environment a notch higher.

 Excellent Thanks for your rating.